chongyangshi/budget-k8s/README.md

 ### Preparation

 This template uses Terraform v1.0+, which is now generally available at the time of writing.
 It may still work with earlier versions of Terraform.
-It is recommended that you start a fresh GCP project for applying Terraform configurations from this template, in order to potential unexpected conflicts and data loss.
+It is recommended that you start a fresh GCP project for applying Terraform configurations from this template, in order to avoid unexpected conflicts and data loss.

 1. Run `gcloud auth login` and `gcloud auth application-default login` first to configure your local command line credentials, if not yet done for your project.